18 Best Waterfalls in Connecticut

 4. Roaring Brook Falls, Cheshire

-The best things in life don't ever come easily.
+The best things in life don't often come easily.
 Same goes for the best waterfalls in Connecticut.
 A definite must-see, Roaring Brook Falls in Cheshire is a hidden gem set deep in the heart of the Roaring Brook Falls Preservation.
 It was well preserved by the Cheshire Land Trust and offers one of the best hiking trails in Connecticut with a waterfall.

 You'll want to choose the red-blazed trail (which climbs the Prospect Ridge) to find the best view of the falls.
 The blue-blazed trail also passes through the area before heading to Cornwall Avenue in Prospect.

-Categorized as a "horsetail fall," Roaring Brook is 80-feet tall, which makes it one of the tallest waterfalls in Connecticut.
+Categorized as a "horsetail fall," Roaring Brook is 80-feet high, which makes it one of the tallest waterfalls in Connecticut.
 Impressive cascades tumble down the rocks below the main drop, which is a breathtaking sight.

 5. Great Falls, Canaan